uaqq/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 CSV
 :   Selects Comma Separated Value \(CSV\) mode.
 See [CSV Format](#section9).

-FILL MISSING FIELDS
+FILL_MISSING_FIELDS
-:   In `COPY FROM` more for both `TEXT` and `CSV`, specifying `FILL MISSING FIELDS` will set missing trailing field values to `NULL` \(instead of reporting an error\) when a row of data has missing data fields at the end of a line or row.
+:   In `COPY FROM` more for both `TEXT` and `CSV`, specifying `FILL_MISSING_FIELDS` will set missing trailing field values to `NULL` \(instead of reporting an error\) when a row of data has missing data fields at the end of a line or row.
 Blank rows, fields with a `NOT NULL` constraint, and trailing delimiters on a line will still report an error.

-LOG ERRORS
-:   This is an optional clause that can precede a `SEGMENT REJECT LIMIT` clause to capture error log information about rows with formatting errors.

-:   Error log information is stored internally and is accessed with the Greenplum Database built-in SQL function `gp_read_error_log()`.

-:   See [Notes](#section6) for information about the error log information and built-in functions for viewing and managing error log information.

-SEGMENT REJECT LIMIT count \[ROWS \| PERCENT\]
-:   Runs a `COPY FROM` operation in single row error isolation mode.
-If the input rows have format errors they will be discarded provided that the reject limit count is not reached on any Greenplum Database segment instance during the load operation.
-The reject limit count can be specified as number of rows \(the default\) or percentage of total rows \(1-100\).
-If `PERCENT` is used, each segment starts calculating the bad row percentage only after the number of rows specified by the parameter `gp_reject_percent_threshold` has been processed.
-The default for `gp_reject_percent_threshold` is 300 rows.
-Constraint errors such as violation of a `NOT NULL`, `CHECK`, or `UNIQUE` constraint will still be handled in 'all-or-nothing' input mode.
-If the limit is not reached, all good rows will be loaded and any error rows discarded.

-:   > **Note** Greenplum Database limits the initial number of rows that can contain formatting errors if the `SEGMENT REJECT LIMIT` is not triggered first or is not specified.
-If the first 1000 rows are rejected, the `COPY` operation is stopped and rolled back.

-The limit for the number of initial rejected rows can be changed with the Greenplum Database server configuration parameter `gp_initial_bad_row_limit`.
-See [Server Configuration Parameters](../config_params/guc_config.html) for information about the parameter.

-IGNORE EXTERNAL PARTITIONS
-:   When copying data from partitioned tables, data are not copied from leaf child partitions that are external tables.
-A message is added to the log file when data are not copied.

-:   If this clause is not specified and Greenplum Database attempts to copy data from a leaf child partition that is an external table, an error is returned.

-:   See the next section "Notes" for information about specifying an SQL query to copy data from leaf child partitions that are external tables.

 ## <a id="section6"></a>Notes